coding-beagle/CTKEasyEditor/documentation/devlog.md

 Todo:

 - Add custom theme support
+- Active Widget Handler needs some optimisations

 Bugs encountered:

 - **(Fixed)** Lots of error messages but the app still seems to work fine
 - **(Fixed)** The error messages were because the app was not working fine.
 - **(Fixed)** Error messages were being caused by app window being duplicated in create_app_window() function
+- Icon not working now

 Completed: